ai / mcp

 Pagination

-Tools that return lists paginate with a PAGE_SIZE + 1 trick: fetch one extra row to know if there's a next page without a separate count query.
+Tools that return lists paginate with PAGE_SIZE + 1: fetch one extra row to know if there's a next page without a separate count query.

 module Paginate